FortunED-Tellers/FortunED/README.md

 # FortunED
-The FortunED App provides analytics for professionals, students and parents to project the Return on Investment (ROI) when considering student loans and other funding for college education.
+### The FortunED App provides analytics for professionals, students and parents to project the Return on Investment (ROI) when considering student loans and other funding for college education.
-# NYCares
-### A deep dive analysis into the impact COVID-19 has had on different counties within New York.
 <hr>

-**Team:** Karl Ramsay (Project Manager - Back-End), Swati Dontamsetti (Front-End), Firzana Razak (Front-End), Amber Martin (Back-End), Oswaldo Moreno (Back-End), Anthony Brown (Back-End)
+**Team:** Karl Ramsay, Swati Dontamsetti, Firzana Razak, Smiti Swain, Salvador Neves
 <hr>

 ## Overview